kshedden/workshops/dair3/design/design.md

     similar events to the event of interest happened at another historical moment.

+## Typology of research studies

-- There are many different types of research "studies".
-We are not aiming here to produce a typology for all possible situations.
-Here are some of the major features that differentiate designs of research studies.
+- There are many different types of research studies.
+We are not aiming here to exhaustively enumerate all possible situations, but here are some of the major features that differentiate different designs that are commmonly used in research studies.

   - In an _interventional study_, the units are manipulated by the researcher, treatment assignments are